notfartdev/zoidcash/MOONWARE_OS_CONCEPT.md

-# Moonware OS - Complete Project Concept
+# Zoidcash - Complete Project Concept

-## 🌙 Vision Statement
+## 🤖 Vision Statement

-**Moonware OS is the privacy layer of Solana** - a modular operating system that makes privacy a native feature of the blockchain.
-From stealth transactions to encrypted communication, Moonware enables you to stay invisible while staying connected.
+**Zoidcash is the privacy layer of Solana** - a modular operating system that makes privacy a native feature of the blockchain.
+From stealth transactions to encrypted communication, Zoidcash enables you to stay invisible while staying connected.

 > *"Privacy is not about hiding.
 It is about protecting what matters."*